-The branch will be running another Beginner’s Course, starting in March 2018, for anyone interested in becoming a beekeeper.
+The branch will be running another Beginners’ Course, starting in October 2018, for anyone interested in becoming a beekeeper.
 The course is being run by a BBKA Master Beekeeper, Julie Coleman, and is now in its 13th successful year.

-The theory part of course will be on the weekend of 3rd/4th March and covers all aspects of beekeeping for the beginner; there will be lectures, demonstrations, some practical tasks and a video.
+The theory part of course will be over the weekend of 20/21 October and covers all aspects of beekeeping for the beginner; there will be lectures, demonstrations, some practical tasks and a video.
 Weather permitting, we may also inspect some hives.